Abhiraunak06/virtual-automated-mouse/README.md

-move your hand and built a automated cursor
+"move your hand and built a automated cursor"